johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2015-01-07-deploying-aspnet-mvc-to-github-pages-with-appveyor-part-2.md

 ![](http://1.bp.blogspot.com/-rQcNQPu2ass/VKwRC0QbQTI/AAAAAAAAAyY/8a8Qf5DGapA/s640/AppVeyor%2Bencrypt.png)

-](<http://1.bp.blogspot.com/-rQcNQPu2ass/VKwRC0QbQTI/AAAAAAAAAyY/8a8Qf5DGapA/s1600/AppVeyor%2Bencrypt.png>)This allows me to mask my personal access token rather than have it available as free text for anyone to grab.
+This allows me to mask my personal access token rather than have it available as free text for anyone to grab.

 ## `pushStatic.ps1`